tongyy/react-native-draggable/README.md

 What's the next?

 This Draggable is used to be a Draggable Button in my project.
-It's enough for me.
 Let me know if you have any idea or demand, let's discuss and develop it.